haml/haml/README.md

 is the same as [slim-template/slim](https://github.com/slim-template/slim)'s one for fairness.
 ([The result on travis CI](https://travis-ci.org/k0kubun/hamlit/jobs/57333515))

-Note that there are [some incompatibilities](https://github.com/k0kubun/hamlit/issues) related to performance.
-You may want [faml](https://github.com/eagletmt/faml) for a better compatibility.

 ### Better parser

 Haml's attribute parser is not so good.
 For example, raises syntax error for `%a{ b: '}' }`.